urbantrout/docs/en/directory-structure.md

 # Directory Structure

-When a Craft project is initiated using the [`craftcms/craft`](https://github.com/craftcms/craft) Composer project, it will have the following files and directories:
+When you download a fresh copy of Craft 3, your project will have the following files and directories:

 #### `config/`